Zuehlke/machines-code-people/articles/continuous-system-integration.md

 authorName: Erik Steiner
 authorGithubUsername: estfra
 issue: 63
-title: Successful Agile Device Development with Continuous System Integration
+title: Successful Agile System Development with Continuous System Integration
 ---
 # {{page.title}}

-TO BE SHORTENED!!!

 A functioning continuous integration (CI) infrastructure is the core of successful agile software development.
-In consequence, successful agile system development should be based on a functioning CI infrastructure on the system level.
+In consequence, successful agile system development, e.g. a medical device, should be based on a functioning CI infrastructure on the system level.

 Continuous Integration of Software